Forever Hip

 Since 2011, Choir!
 Choir!
 Choir! directors Daveed Goldman and Nobu Adilman have blurred the lines between performer and audience, traveling the world to create harmony with strangers and friends alike.
 They’ve collaborated with renowned artists like Patti Smith, David Byrne, Brandi Carlile, Rick Astley, Rufus Wainwright, and even Kermit the Frog at New York’s Lincoln Center, and created memorable videos that have garnered millions of views.

-Rockin’ the Square will also feature a very special set of live performances by notable Kingston musicians including Miss Emily, The Abrams, and Kasador’s Cam Wyatt and Thom Draper with more to be announced, as they pay tribute to the music of The Tragically Hip.
+Rockin' the Square will also feature a very special set of live performances by notable Kingston musicians including Miss Emily, The Abrams, members of Kasador, members of Tiny Horse, Chantal Thompson with Chris Brown, and Abby Stewart, with more to be announced, as they pay tribute to the music of The Tragically Hip.

 Friday, Aug.
 21

-Video programming, Music Walking Tours and a local musician merch market:
+Video programming, Music Walking Tours and a local music merch market from 12 to 5 p.m.:

 • Stop by Springer Market Square to catch videos and clips up on the big screen that reflect on The Tragically Hip’s ongoing legacy in Kingston, highlighting the lasting relationship between the band, the city and its local music community.